Vlvin/simple-web-crawler/README.md

 # Introduction
-Search engines now really bloated with AI and other stuff, so I wanted to write my own one This is Simple Web Crawler which uses selenium to parse more data from the site
+Search engines are now very bloated with AI and stuff, so I wanted to write my own one This is Simple Web Crawler which uses selenium to parse more data from the site

 # Instalation